earthlab/qtoolkit/README.md

 ## Get API Data

-To access the Qualtrics API, you need to do the followin
+To access the Qualtrics API, you need to do the following:

-1. Find your baseurl and API token.
+1. Find your `baseurl` and API token.
-2. Add both items information to your .Rprofile file.
+2. Add both items information to your `.Rprofile` file.

 Once you do this, you can use the qualtrics API from any working directory.